 Hello, I’m writing this blog with fond memories of our week spent in the heart of Devon during half term.
 This Raspberry Chocolate Pavlova was made, at the barn, with minimal equipment and only my memory for the recipe!
 I’d call that a challenge!!

-Physically it was a bit of a struggle for me, but that was more than compensated by the time we spent as a family: hanging out together, all 5 of us on a trampoline ( trust me I wasn’t jumping !!!!) that I thought was going to collapse at any second, being rowed around the pond, discovering semi-wild farm cats and their kittens in the hay barn – sooo cute, spending time with our Devon Families, both in church and on the farm.
-But most of all being together Feasting and Having Fun!!!!!
+Physically it was a bit of a struggle for me, but that was more than compensated by the time we spent as a family.
+Hanging out together, all 5 of us on a trampoline ( trust me I wasn’t jumping !!!!) that I thought was going to collapse at any second.
+Taking turns to row around the pond.
+Discovering semi-wild farm cats and their kittens in the hay barn – sooo cute.
+Spending time with our Devon family’s, both in church and on the farm.
+Yet most of all being together Feasting and Having Fun!!!!!

 Firstly I have to give complete credit to Nigella for inspiring this scrumptious Raspberry Chocolate Pavlova.